Logo Banners

 N.I.T.E.
 Ride History

-2004 marks our eleventh annual N.I.T.E.
-Ride (Navigate Indy This Evening) event and the beginning of our second decade!
-We’ve had over 375,000 miles of N.I.T.E.
-Riding so far, with participation growing from about 600 in 1994 to a sell-out 2,500 in 2003.
+2008 marks our fifteenth annual N.I.T.E.
+Ride (Navigate Indy This Evening) event.
+So far we’ve had over HALF A MILLION MILES of N.I.T.E.
+Riding, with participation growing from about 600 in 1994 to a sold-out 2,500 ever since 2003.
 So how did this event blossom and grow to what it is today?
-It all started with a spark of imagination - followed by a ten-year labor of love from a core group of visionary and dedicated volunteers.
+It all started with a spark of imagination - followed by a labor of love from a core group of visionary and dedicated volunteers.

 Once Upon a (N.I.T.E.)
 Time…

-After receiving blessings from the C.I.B.A.
-Board of Directors, an inaugural Committee was formed, led by Warren Smock and C.I.B.A.
-Past President Bob LeClare as co-chairs with ten people covering seven core functions.
+An inaugural Committee was formed with blessings from the C.I.B.A.
+Board of Directors, led by Warren Smock and C.I.B.A.
+Past President Bob LeClare as co-chairs and ten people covering seven core functions.

 Per Bob, one of the biggest immediate challenges was to recruit sponsor support for the event in its first year.
 Such support was crucial due to the significant up-front expenses that are incurred by large-scale events.
 Moreover, it’s tough to develop sponsor relationships when you’ve don’t yet have a proven product with which sponsors can be associated.
 Fortunately, C.I.B.A. already had proven itself as an event organizer, having run the nationally-known Hilly Hundred Weekend event for over twenty years by that time; in fact, one of the core promotional themes in that first year was “From the People Who Bring You the Hilly Hundred”.
 Warren, in particular, invested countless hours developing sponsorship relationships to help support the inaugural event.

 Another significant challenge was getting the word out regarding this new ride.
 Public Relations committee member Connie Szabo Schmucker, who would later become President of C.I.B.A. in 1997-98 and then N.I.T.E.
 Ride Director in 1999, commented: “What really sold people on the event was the uniqueness of it - riding at night in Indianapolis, especially around Monument Circle.
 This has been the hallmark of the event that has kept people coming back.
-Indianapolis is a beautiful city at night and experiencing it by bicycle with many others is truly a unique experience.“ Ridership doubled in the second year and is now at a sell-out level of 2,500.
+Indianapolis is a beautiful city at night and experiencing it by bicycle with many others is truly a unique experience.“ Ridership doubled in the second year and has been at a sell-out level of 2,500 since 2003.

 Since that first year various sponsors and Committee members have come and gone, but the teamwork between the Committee, volunteers, and sponsors continues to grow and strengthen.
 What does it take to put on the event now?